The Center for Cosmetic Surgery

 BENEFITS OF BREAST AUGMENTATION

-Breast augmentation offers benefits that are psychological as well as aesthetic.
+A boob job offers benefits that are psychological as well as aesthetic.
 The enhancement of breast volume and shape can significantly improve body proportions and boost self-confidence.
-For some women, breast augmentation can play a vital role in regaining their femininity and self-image after pregnancy or weight loss.
+For some women, enhancing their breasts can play a vital role in regaining their femininity and self-image after pregnancy or weight loss.
 For others, the procedure can help correct asymmetry or congenital breast deformities or may simply add volume that nature never provided.
 Many patients report improved psychological well-being following augmentation, as the procedure can alleviate feelings of insecurity or dissatisfaction with their bodies.
-Overall, breast augmentation can be a multifaceted solution that blends aesthetic enhancement with emotional and psychological benefits.
+Overall, breast enhancement can be a multifaceted solution that blends aesthetic enhancement with emotional and psychological benefits.
 Its wide appeal has made it the most popular cosmetic surgical procedure in the United States.

 ARE YOU A GOOD CANDIDATE FOR BREAST AUGMENTATION?

 If you are unhappy with your natural breast size, asymmetry, or the shape of your breasts after pregnancy or weight loss, you may be a good candidate for breast augmentation.
 You should be a healthy non-smoker at a stable weight.
-Our experienced surgeons carefully evaluate your health and lifestyle factors to ensure you are a good candidate for breast augmentation.
+Our experienced surgeons carefully evaluate your health and lifestyle factors to ensure you are a good candidate.

 CONSIDERATIONS FOR CUSTOMIZING YOUR BREAST AUGMENTATION

 You have more options than ever before in terms of implant selection, placement, and surgical techniques.
-Our breast augmentation specialists, Dr. Andrew Wolfe, Dr. Steven Vath, Dr. Paul Steinwald, Dr. Matthew Freeman, and Dr. Teresa Cunningham, can help you decide which options will work best for you.
+Our cosmetic breast surgery specialists, Dr. Andrew Wolfe, Dr. Steven Vath, Dr. Paul Steinwald, Dr. Matthew Freeman, and Dr. Teresa Cunningham, can help you decide which options will work best for you.

 CHOOSING IMPLANTS